mahadamjad596-lab/Intern/Task2/README.md

-Search Algorithm Comparison Using Python
+🚀 Search Algorithm Comparison Using Python

-Overview

-This project demonstrates the implementation and comparison of three fundamental graph search algorithms in Python:

-- Breadth-First Search (BFS)
-- Uniform Cost Search (UCS)
-- A* Search Algorithm

-The application allows users to enter a start node and a goal node, executes all three algorithms, and compares their performance based on the path found, total path cost, and the number of nodes explored.
+«A Python project that implements and compares BFS, Uniform Cost Search (UCS), and A Search on a weighted graph to find the optimal path.*»

 ---

-Features

-- Implements three popular search algorithms.
-- Uses a weighted graph represented with Python dictionaries.
-- Accepts user input for the start and goal nodes.
-- Displays:
+📖 Project Overview

+This project demonstrates three fundamental Artificial Intelligence (AI) search algorithms used for graph traversal and pathfinding.

+The program allows users to:

+- 🎯 Enter a Start Node and Goal Node
+- 🔍 Execute BFS, UCS, and A* algorithms
+- 📊 Compare the algorithms based on:
-  - Path found
+  - Path Found
-  - Total path cost
+  - Total Cost
-  - Number of nodes explored
+  - Nodes Explored
-- Identifies the algorithm that produces the shortest path based on total cost.
+- 🏆 Identify the best algorithm for the shortest path

 ---

-Technologies Used

-- Python 3
-- "collections.deque" (for BFS queue implementation)
-- "heapq" (for priority queue implementation in UCS and A*)
+✨ Features

+✅ Interactive user input

+✅ Weighted graph representation

+✅ Heuristic-based A* implementation

+✅ Algorithm performance comparison

+✅ Clean tabular output

+✅ Beginner-friendly Python code

 ---

-Graph Structure

-The project uses a predefined weighted graph consisting of nodes A through J. Edge weights represent traversal costs, while heuristic values are used by the A* algorithm to estimate the remaining distance to the goal.
+🛠️ Technologies Used

+- 🐍 Python 3
+- 📚 "collections.deque"
+- ⚡ "heapq"
+- 💻 Command Line Interface (CLI)

 ---

-Algorithms Implemented
+🧠 Algorithms Implemented

-1. Breadth-First Search (BFS)
+🌐 Breadth-First Search (BFS)

 - Explores nodes level by level.
-- Guarantees the shortest path only in unweighted graphs.
+- Best suited for unweighted graphs.
 - Does not consider edge weights.

-2. Uniform Cost Search (UCS)

-- Expands the node with the lowest cumulative path cost.
-- Guarantees the optimal solution for graphs with non-negative edge weights.

-3. A* Search

-- Uses both the actual path cost (g) and heuristic estimate (h).
-- Evaluation function: f(n) = g(n) + h(n)
-- Efficiently finds the optimal path when the heuristic is admissible.

 ---

+💰 Uniform Cost Search (UCS)

+- Expands the node with the lowest cumulative cost.
+- Guarantees the optimal path for weighted graphs with non-negative costs.

+---

+⭐ A* Search Algorithm

+- Uses both:
+  - g(n) → Actual path cost
+  - h(n) → Heuristic estimate
+- Evaluation Function:

+f(n) = g(n) + h(n)

+- Efficiently finds the optimal path while reducing unnecessary exploration.

+---

+📂 Graph Representation

+The project uses a predefined weighted graph containing nodes A → J.

+Each edge contains:

+- 🔹 Destination Node
+- 🔹 Edge Weight (Cost)

+The A* algorithm also uses heuristic values for each node.

+---

-How to Run
+▶️ How to Run

-1. Make sure Python 3 is installed.
+1️⃣ Clone the repository

+git clone <repository-link>

+2️⃣ Navigate to the project folder

+cd Search-Algorithm-Comparison

-2. Save the program as "search_algorithms.py".
+3️⃣ Run the program
-3. Open a terminal or command prompt.
-4. Run:

 python search_algorithms.py

-5. Enter the start node and goal node when prompted.

-Example:
+4️⃣ Enter the nodes

 Enter Start Node: A
 Enter Goal Node: J

 ---

-Sample Output
+📊 Sample Output

 ------ Search Algorithm Comparison ------

-Algorithm Path                           Cost      Nodes Explored BFS       A -> B -> D -> G -> I -> J     N/A       10
+Algorithm   Path                          Cost   Nodes Explored

+BFS         A -> B -> D -> G -> I -> J    N/A    10

 UCS         A -> B -> E -> G -> I -> J    13     10

 A*          A -> B -> E -> G -> I -> J    13     8

 Best Algorithm for Shortest Path: UCS

 ---

-Learning Outcomes
+🎯 Learning Outcomes

-Through this project, the following concepts were explored:

-- Graph representation in Python
+This project helped in understanding:

-- Queue and priority queue data structures
+- 📌 Graph data structures
-- Pathfinding algorithms
+- 📌 Breadth-First Search (BFS)
+- 📌 Uniform Cost Search (UCS)
+- 📌 A* Search Algorithm
-- Heuristic search techniques
+- 📌 Heuristic functions
+- 📌 Priority queues
+- 📌 Pathfinding concepts
-- Algorithm performance comparison
+- 📌 Algorithm comparison techniques
-- Time and space efficiency considerations

 ---

-Future Improvements
+🚀 Future Enhancements

-- Allow users to create custom graphs.
-- Visualize graph traversal using libraries such as NetworkX and Matplotlib.
+- 🎨 Graph visualization using NetworkX & Matplotlib
-- Support larger and more complex graphs.
+- 🌍 Custom graph input from users
+- 📁 Read graph data from files
-- Add Depth-First Search (DFS), Greedy Best-First Search, and Dijkstra's Algorithm for further comparison.
+- 🔍 Add DFS, Dijkstra's, and Greedy Best-First Search
+- 📈 Performance analysis with execution time
-- Export search results to a file.
+- 💾 Export comparison results

 ---

+📁 Project Structure

+📦 Search-Algorithm-Comparison
+│
+├── 📄 search_algorithms.py
+├── 📄 README.md
+└── 📄 requirements.txt (Optional)

+---

+🤝 Contribution

+Contributions, suggestions, and improvements are always welcome!

+Feel free to fork this repository and submit a pull request.

+---

+📜 License

+This project is developed for educational and internship learning purposes.

+---

-Author
+👨‍💻 Author

-Developed as part of an internship project at M - Tech to demonstrate the implementation and comparison of classical graph search algorithms using Python.
+Mahad Amjad

+🎓 Internship Project at M - Tech

+🐍 Python | Artificial Intelligence | Graph Search Algorithms

+⭐ If you found this project useful, don't forget to star the repository!